 Released on January 1, 2020: There are two new worksheets that replace the previous Personal Allowances Worksheet and the Deductions, Adjustments, and Additional Income Worksheet.
 Worksheet 1 is for the multiple job calculations.
 Worksheet 2 is for additional calculations for deductions, if applicable.

 A further revision was made on January 1, 2021: The standard deductions in the Deductions Worksheet (page 3 of the W-4) were updated.
 Also, the amounts in the tables on page 4 were updated.

 3. Updates to employee filing status

-The old Form W-4 asked the filer if they were single, married, or married but withholding at a higher single rate.
-The 2020 W-4 poses three different options: single or married filing separately, married filing jointly, and head of household.
+Prior to January 1, 2020, the Form W-4 asked the filer if they were single, married, or married but withholding at a higher single rate.
+The latest W-4 poses three different options: single or married filing separately, married filing jointly, and head of household.

 For more information regarding the W-4, please visit IRS.gov.

 Also see: How to complete a W-4 in TiM